openstack-archive/searchlight/doc/source/admin/indexingservice.rst

 Once a resource has been indexed, typically you will only need to consume incremental updates rather than re-index the entire data set again.
-The preferred methodolgy is to set up notification listening.
+The preferred methodology is to set up notification listening.

 Notifications
 ^^^^^^^^^^^^^